Twelve mind games those with narcissistic personality disorder play to keep their games hidden from you and to stay in

-A narcissists projection is a mix of their manipulative Gaslighting and their manipulative Blame-shifting.
+A narcissist’s projection is a mix of their manipulative Gaslighting and their manipulative Blame-shifting.
 As they go all out, distracting you from the truth, as they do their best to cover the fact with distorted lies, as they hide the truth of their toxic, hurtful, negative behaviour from you.
-At the same time, they get you to doubt and blame yourself and take on the responsibility of the narcissist actions, they get you to defend yourself to them for how you think of feel due to their hurtful ways, so they escape accountability, so they remain in control, and so they get away with their actions time and time again, while slowly sinking you forget under their trance.
+At the same time, they get you to doubt and blame yourself and take on the responsibility for the narcissist’s actions.
+They get you to defend yourself to them for how you think or feel due to their hurtful ways, so they escape accountability, so they remain in control, and so they get away with their actions time and time again while slowly sinking you forget under their trance.

 How to disarm.

 Don’t project your good caring, empathetic nature into them, as they will only ever take you further under, and you can not help them; you can help yourself.
 Don’t listen to their toxic words.
 Observe.
 Don’t absorb; they are admitting their wrongdoings with what they are trying to blame you for.
 The closest you’ll get to the truth from a narcissist is the things they accuse you of or what they are accusing others of.
 If possible if you can just cut all ties with them and go no contact?

 7. Silent treatments.
 This is another form of psychological manipulation the narcissist uses against others.
 It is another form of emotional abuse to keep power and control over you, to avoid taking accountability for something they have done, avoid responsibility for their own actions.
 To maintain their dominance over you.
 It’s used to punish you for something you have or haven’t done.
 They believe you are beneath them, and they want to do it, so you conform to their demands.
 It’s used to make you beg, plead, apologise and make it up to the narcissist for things you didn’t even do, the present silent treatment in the home where you’re left walking on eggshells, or where they just disappear on you.